cosmic-plus/js-trezor-wallet/README.md

 #### trezorWallet.disconnect()

-Close the connection with the Trezor device, or stop listening for one in case a connection has not been established yet.
+Close the connection with the Trezor device, or stop waiting for one in case a connection has not been established yet.

 ### Events